 - Eligible for employer-sponsored health insurance

 Until the age of 26, all states allow parents to keep their dependents on their health insurance plan.
 In New York, young individuals can remain on their parent’s insurance policy until they turn 29, but the parent must pay a high cost.
 If your parent agrees to add you to their plan, you will get free young adult health insurance.
+You can also know about the affordable health insurance in Florida if you are into it.

 Young adult health insurance for short term